-WEIGHT TRAINING II (5152A, 5152B) Grades 9-12, 1st or 2nd Sem., One-half Credit.
-Prerequisite: Staff Recommendation

-This intermediate course is designed to give students who have completed Weight Training I an opportunity to become more proficient in weight and fitness training concepts and techniques.
+WEIGHT TRAINING II (5152A, 5152B) Grades 11-12 (unless recommended by staff), 1st or 2nd Sem., One-half Credit.
+Prerequisite: Staff Recommendation This intermediate course is designed to give students who have completed Weight Training I an opportunity to become more proficient in weight and fitness training concepts and techniques.
 Students will continue to develop skills in weight training, strength and aerobic training, and overall conditioning.
 Students in grades 11-12 who are enrolled in Weight Training II may complete the course repeatedly for elective credit.
-Students in Grade 10 who have successfully completed Weight Training I may enroll in Weight Training II instead of the semester-long Physical Education 10.
 These students must still successfully complete the semester of Driver Education and Personal Health and Social Development.
 Students in grades 11-12 who are enrolled in Weight Training II and have already completed their physical education credits required for graduation may complete the course for elective credit.
-If possible, students in grades 11-12 who are enrolled in Weight Training II should be scheduled into a separate section from 10th grade students enrolled in the course.

 Sequential option: Weight Training I and Weight Training II may satisfy the sequential elective requirement if taken after the student has earned the physical education credits required for graduation.

-This course may be taken repeatedly for elective credit if space is available
+This course may be taken repeatedly for elective credit if space is available.

-FITNESS FOR LIFE (5161A, 5161B) Grades 9-12, 1st or 2nd Sem., One-half Credit.
-Prerequisite: None
+FITNESS FOR LIFE (5161A, 5161B) 5161Y Grades 11-12, Full Year Course.
+Prerequisite: PE 9 & 10 or Weight Training I & II

-This course will enable students to obtain the knowledge and skills necessary to develop and maintain a health enhancing level of fitness and to increase physical competence, self-esteem and the motivation to pursue lifelong physical activity.
-Students will gain an understanding of the components of health-related fitness, training principles, and the benefits of being physically active.
-Students will participate in activities that will increase physical fitness levels and develop health practices that value physical activity and its contribution to lifelong fitness.
-Students will exhibit a physically active lifestyle through participation in one or more lifetime sports or activities of their own choosing.
+This elective course for students who have completed the Health and Physical Education graduation requirements will enable students to obtain the knowledge and skills necessary to develop and maintain a level of fitness and to increase physical competence, self-esteem, and the motivation to pursue lifelong physical activity.
+Students will gain an understanding of the components of health-related fitness, training principles, and the benefits of being physically active throughout their lives.
+In addition to practicing basic stretching and aerobic exercises, students will practice the basic fundamentals of walking/jogging; learn the rules and participate in team activities like basketball, volleyball, and softball; one-on-one or doubles sports like tennis and pickleball; and individual sports like Ultimate Frisbee and Frisbee golf.